 At some point during the drinks reception we’ll usually take the two of you away briefly for a first set of couple photographs – but we keep this short deliberately.
 The drinks reception is where some of the best candid moments of the day happen, and you should be present for it.
 A quick 10-15 minutes is enough to get something lovely without pulling you away from your guests for too long.

 The main session comes later – usually in the early evening, when the light is at its best, in that quieter window before the evening party begins.
 It’s a natural pause in the day, a chance to step away from the crowd together and take a breath before things get going again.
 Thirty minutes, perhaps a little more.
-Just the three of us, or four if both Robin and Sarah are there.
+Just the three of us, or four if a second photographer is present.

 We’re not going to direct you through a series of poses.
 What we’re looking for are the two of you, together, in a way that feels natural — walking, talking, not thinking too hard about the camera.
 Our job during this time is to put you at ease and find the light and the settings that do the work.
 The results tend to be the photographs couples come back to most.

-One thing that sometimes surprises people: when both Robin and Sarah are booked, we both go with you for the couple shoot rather than one staying behind with the guests.
-Robin and Sarah each bring a different eye to the same moment, and those images sit alongside each other in a way that a single perspective can’t replicate.
+One thing that sometimes surprises people: when a second photographer is booked, we both go with you for the couple shoot rather than one staying behind with the guests.
+Two photographers each bring a different eye to the same moment, and those images sit alongside each other in a way that a single perspective can’t replicate.

 Evening Reception Party